jonmartin721/living-story-world/README.md

 - Handling cases where AI models refuse to generate content

 PRs are welcome for bug fixes, improvements, and new features!
 I look forward to seeing what the community comes up with.

+**Found a bug?** Please [open an issue](https://github.com/jonmartin721/living-story-world/issues) on GitHub with details about what happened and how to reproduce it.

 Enjoy!